SHOOTING DIGITAL

 -- Kevin West

-"If you're planning a DV feature or short film, I can't
+"If you're planning a digital feature or short film, I can't

 recommend van Bavel's book enough.
 I haven't seen